TrainedTrex/TrainedTrex/README.md

 #### [CesiumJS w/ Svelte](https://github.com/TrainedTrex/cesium-svelte-example)

-- This example is pretty close to the basic CesiumJS Vite example but with Svelte components built in.
+- This example is pretty close to the basic CesiumJS Vite example but with Svelte components built into it.

 #### Current WIPs
 data-doodler